wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 <img height="400px" src="/blog/images/climatarian/seitan.png" />

 Although you’re unlikely to eat your weight in nutritional yeast, it can serve as an additional source of protein, while also being a tasty topping.
 Nutritional yeast is 70% protein by calories and can [intensely boost](https://youtu.be/GHX3aaLmjMI){:target="_blank"} the deliciousness of your food.
-Other quality sources are lupini beans (55%), tempeh (45%), and certain seaweeds (up to 45%).
+Other quality protein sources are lupini beans (55%), tempeh (45%), and certain seaweeds (up to 45%).

-If these options still leave you skeptical about building muscle mass, check out this [roster](https://www.greatveganathletes.com/athletes/sport/powerlifters){:target="_blank"} of vegan powerlifters.
+If these options still leave you skeptical about building muscle mass, did you know that there are world class  [powerlifters](https://www.greatveganathletes.com/athletes/sport/powerlifters){:target="_blank"} that are vegan?
 You don’t have to go to their extreme in diet nor exercise, but they do show us what’s possible without meat.
 For those that use supplements but don’t like the taste of pea protein powder, there’s also [animal-free whey protein](https://californiaperformance.co/){:target="_blank"}.

 ## but where are you REALLY from?